 It should be noted in regards to the above that even though Don Juan Matus is known as being a Yaqui Indian by Castaneda in all of his writings his mother is cited as being a Yuma Indian in those same writings.
 Don Juan lived with his mother until age ten in Arizona then was taken by his father to Sonora, Mexico.
 From there he was sent to southern Mexico to live with relatives, presumably Yaqui, that had been relocated by the Mexican government some years prior.
 It is not known with any certainty if Don Juan ever returned to the Yuma Indian side of his culture although it is thought a possibility.
 He left at age ten well before any traditional Yuma-based rites of passage, however it is known the Yuma as well as the Chumash people of California, the Mohave, Cahuilla, and Zuni incorporated the use of Datura in a number of their ceremonies and rituals. (source)

-Other than Spicer the only other person of any significance that has been mentioned that could have been the "extremely seasoned anthropologist" offering Castaneda advice that Spring was William Curry Holden.
 Holden, like Spicer, was a Yaqui scholar of some repute that became, however, somewhat controversial in his later years.
 It became widely reported that while on a field exercise in the summer of 1947 with a group of students they --- according to the Roswell Incident Udated and researchers such as Thomas J. Carey --- inadvertently stumbled across the wreckage of a mysterious object of an unknown nature that slammed into the lower north slope of the Capitan Mountains outside of Roswell, New Mexico.
 The object, or so called craft, has been considered by many over the years to have been of extraterrestrial origin, becoming known in legend and lore as the Roswell UFO.
 Holden never really discussed the incident and it was well into his twilight years before he was actually even inteviewed on the subject.
 Another person that sometimes comes up in regards to the Roswell Incident, albeit considered somewhat of a minor player by most --- but is, however, interestingly enough connected directly to Castaneda as well by some said to be knowledgeable on the subject --- a onetime Pothunter turned credible amateur archaeologist by the name of William Lawrence Campbell, also known as Cactus Jack --- William Lawrence Campbell being of course THE "Bill" that following their Road Trip at the end of the summer of 1960 took Castaneda to the Nogales bus station the day Castaneda met Don Juan Matus.

 PRIMARY RESEARCH SOURCE: